Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Narrative Studies Landscape and Terminology

 \begin{description}[itemsep=0.5em, labelwidth=!, leftmargin=0pt]

 \item[\textbf{Fabula:}] The term \emph{fabula} refers to the chronological sequence of events that make up the story being told, abstracted from the mode of presentation (also called: histoire, story) It is the raw material of narrative, encompassing the actions, events, and situations in their temporal order.
-For example, \citet{hamilton-etal-2025-city} use Gemini 1.5 Flash to extract social networks from multilingual fiction and non-fiction narratives.
-We classify this as a \emph{fabula}-level system.
+For example, \citet{hamilton-etal-2025-city} use LLMs to extract social networks from multilingual fiction and non-fiction narratives.
+We classify this as a \emph{fabula}-level representation.

 \item[\textbf{Discourse:}] \emph{discourse} designates the narrative discourse: the actual telling or presentation of the story (also called: mythos, sujet, récit).
 It includes the structure, style, and medium through which \emph{fabula} is conveyed.
 Genette defines it as the text itself which shapes the raw events into a communicable form, involving choices of voice, focalisation, and temporal arrangement.
 For instance, \citet{xie-etal-2023-next} investigate the effect of varying prompt style, register, and length on GPT-3’s output, while \citet{troiano_clause-atlas_2024} use GPT-3.5-turbo to annotate clauses as events, subjective experiences, and contextual information.
-We classify both as \emph{discourse}-level systems.
+We classify both as \emph{discourse}-level representation.

 \item[\textbf{Narration:}] The act or process of narrating, or the generating instance of narrative discourse \citep{genette1980narrative}.
 This involves the time of narration and the narrator's position relative to the diegesis (the story world): extradiegetic (e.g. a narrator who claims to tell a fictional story) or intradiegetic heterodiegetic (a narrator who is not a part of the story world) or homodiegetic (a narrator who is also a character in the story world).
-These narrators can be extradiegetic (the primary level of narration) or intradiegetic (embedded within the story world).
-Crucially, narration also includes the presence of a \emph{narratee}: the entity to whom the narrative is addressed, whether explicitly or implicitly.
+Narration also includes the presence of a \emph{narratee}: the entity to whom the narrative is addressed, whether explicitly or implicitly.
 The narrating situation thus comprises narrator, narratee, time, and person.
-For example, \citet{brei-etal-2025-classifying} use LLMs to assess narrator reliability, which we classify as a \emph{narration}-level system.
+For example, \citet{brei-etal-2025-classifying} use LLMs to assess narrator reliability, which we classify as a \emph{narration}-level representation.